Luminar’s game-changing LiDAR makes its way to TRI’s self-driving car

 “When developing this product, we remained in stealth for five years, ensuring that by the time we came out we were already working with some of the best programs out there,” explained Luminar CEO Austin Russell in an interview.
 “We now have a product that we had the utmost confidence in – something that isn’t just an idea on a post-it note with some questionable physics, but actually a real-world system that we believe can truly enable these autonomous vehicle systems to finally have that better-than-human level perception.”

-Luminar had do got back to basics to develop a LiDAR that fit this description, and owns much of its stack, rather than sourcing anything from off-the-shelf suppliers.
+Luminar had to got back to basics to develop a LiDAR that fit this description, and owns much of its stack, rather than sourcing anything from off-the-shelf suppliers.
 It has a facility in Orlando, Florida where it has managed to recruit some of the world’s leading optical engineering talent (Orlando has a lot of that talent thanks to the aerospace industry presence there, Russell told me) and it has even acquired some of its suppliers along the way to vertically integrate all the pieces that come together to help create its LiDAR.

 “[Luminar] gives a company such as Toyota or TRI such a huge head start and advantage with this problem, because of the opportunity to leave everybody in the dust with this fundamentally new level and quality of data to be able to work off of,” Russell said.
 “The way the that the software is architected and the autonomous vehicle is built out really changes when you have this new level and quality of data.
 Ultimately, everyone’s going to have to adopt this type of platform if you want to be able to succeed in the long run.”